 I am not sure about this lesson now.
 This time I made too much time for QA part, which ended much quicker than I thought.
 I think this year I would modify this lesson: better plan some backup topic that you can talk about if there is left some time at the end.
 In fact, I was planning to talk about web automation if time is left, but refused this idea because you can't talk about automation briefly.

-And the last lesson is don't waste time on technical staff that doesn't matter for the main goal.
+And the last lesson is don't waste time on technical stuff that doesn't matter for the main goal.
 For example, don't mess with creating your own REST services if you want to show Postman.

 This is absolutely true.
 In fact, this year I used basically the same one exercise with minor modifications.
 If you open all three exercises, you can see that they look almost identical.
 The difference is in the back-end.
 For example, on second exercise about accessibility image without